wpmetabox/docsv2/docs/tutorials/create-product-page-meta-box-bricks.md

  ![All created custom fields in the created post type](https://i.imgur.com/Hw2emW6.png)

-## Step 3: Create a template for the page
+## 3. Creating a template for the page

 Go to **Bricks > Template** to create a new template.